wgmo/graphtik/docs/source/arch.rst

         With pickling failures you may try `marshalling` with *dill* library, and see if that helps.

-        Note that `sideffects` are not expected to function at all. certainly not when `marshalling` is enabled.
+        Note that `tokens` are not expected to function at all. certainly not when `marshalling` is enabled.

     thread pool